Privacy and Personal Information Policy

 If you think that there is other material we should edit in the decision in your case before publishing it, you should let us know as soon as possible, giving your reasons.
 We will not always agree, but will always consider a request very carefully.

 Exceptionally we might publish a decision in summary form only, while making more information available to anyone who requests it.

 The legal basis that we rely on for the processing of your personal information

-We have decided to operate the Early Resolution Service on the basis of explicit consent.
+We have decided to operate the ERS on the basis of explicit consent.

 Where we do process data based on your explicit consent, you have a right to withdraw that consent at any time, but this may mean that we can no longer provide you with a service.

 How long do we hold your information for?

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.